 Knights of Columbus Professor of Law

 Several Catholic Law alumni have shared stories of the work they are doing during this crisis.
 We have links to those stories on this page.

 Would you like to share your story of what you or your company are doing to help others during the Coronavirus COVID-19 Health Crisis?
-If so, send an email with your story and a photo to Kate Smith at firstname.lastname@example.org and we will share your story with the Catholic Law Community.
+If so, send an email with your story and a photo to the alumni office at firstname.lastname@example.org and we will share your story with the Catholic Law Community.

 “When I was a boy and I would see scary things in the news, my mother would say to me, "Look for the helpers.
 You will always find people who are helping.” ― Fred Rogers